JXHor27/simple_react-js/README.md

 Step 3: Landed at profile page

-Step 4: Update about me section (hint:can try edit without saving and log out, the about me section will not be saved)
+Step 4: Update about me section (hint: can try edit without saving and log out, the about me section will not be saved)